chriscorwin/demuxe/README.md

 # Demuxe - The Boilerplate UXE Demo App
 Demuxe is the starting point for new demos.
 I propose that "Demuxe" should be pronounced "dem-you", but we should definitely have years long raging religious debates about this.

+Demuxe is the Class.
+Your demo is the Object.
+Demuxe is the Prototype.
+Your demo is the Instantiation.
+Demuxe is the Mold.
+Your demo is the Cast.

 # First Principles
 Decisions about architecture in this project shall be made with an **_aggressive_ bias towards simplicity**.